- What Is Trench Art?

 The makers fell into several categories:

 - Soldiers — both front-line troops behind the lines and those in reserve.
 Pre-war skills (blacksmiths, jewellers, engravers) made certain men go-to craftsmen.
+Skilled men were sometimes informally attached to unit workshops.

 - Prisoners of war — with time and motivation, POWs produced some of the most intricate pieces.
 German POWs in British and French camps created elaborate bone carvings, wooden models, and metal work.
+The POW camp at Frongoch in Wales and Alexandra Palace in London both yielded notable trench art.

 - Civilians — particularly in France and Belgium, local civilians produced pieces for sale to soldiers as souvenirs.
 These tend to be of higher commercial quality but lower historical interest.
+Some French commercial trench art is marked with makers’ stamps.

 - Chinese Labour Corps — the CLC members who worked behind the lines on the Western Front created distinctive pieces with Chinese characters and motifs.
+These are rare and increasingly sought after by collectors.

 Collecting Trench Art